user profile avatar

 Bio

 I am a master’s student in the Civil and Environmental Engineering Department at Jackson State University.
 I hold a Bachelor of Civil Engineering degree from Tribhuvan University, Nepal.
 After graduation, I worked as a research assistant at the Geoinfra Research Institute, where I contributed to projects on roadside slope hazard assessment and landslide vulnerability evaluation, aiming to address geotechnical challenges in disaster-prone regions.
-My research work has been published in reputable journals, including Natural Hazards.
-I am actively involved in professional organizations such as the Nepal Geotechnical Society and have volunteered in various conferences and initiatives addressing global geotechnical issues.
-My research interests include landslide mitigation, slope stability prediction, and the application of machine learning in geotechnical engineering.
-Currently, I work as a graduate research assistant under Dr. Sadik Khan, focusing on soil bioengineering techniques for slope repair and erosion control.
+My research work has been published in reputable journals, including Natural Hazards, Bulletin of Earthquake Engineering, and Geoenvironmental Disasters.
+Currently, I work as a graduate research assistant under Dr. Sadik Khan, focusing on nature based solutions for slope repair and erosion control.
+My current research centres on the shrink-swell behaviour of Yazoo clay under cyclic wetting and drying.
+Also, I am investigating the use of vetiver grass as a sustainable method to mitigate volumetric changes and improve slope stability in expansive soils.
+I actively participate in academic competitions and conferences to share and strengthen my research.
+Recently, my team won first place in the Geo-Video Competition at Geotechnical Frontiers 2025 and earned third place in the 2025 SWANA Student Design Competition.
+With a strong foundation in both academic research and field-based applications, I am committed to advancing sustainable and resilient geotechnical practices.
+I look forward to continuing my contribution to the field through innovative research, collaboration, and real-world impact.

 Education